merchantinresidence/abra-docs/README.md

 #### `show`

-You can dispatch this event to programatically show the announcement bar.
+You call this function to programatically show the announcement bar.

 ```javascript
 window.Abra.AnnouncementBar.show();